Neve Dkalim 14-18.8.2005

 His sister shouted and kept him loaded.
 We evaded the

-ketchup bags while our commander began negotiations with
+ketchup bags while our commander began negotiations with his

-and were hit by some ketchup.
+were hit by some ketchup.
 No big deal.
 He really talked

 crap, nothing worth quoting, so I got back to my book.
 This